Triazolam (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have depression, mental problems, liver disease, kidney disease, or breathing problems or lung disease, including a condition called sleep apnea.
-Tell your doctor if you also have a history of drug or alcohol abuse or addiction.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, breathing problems, sleep apnea, lung disease, or a history of seizures.
+Tell your doctor if you have a history of depression, mental illness, or drug or alcohol addiction.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.
-If you continue to have problems sleeping, check with your doctor.
+You might have side effects for 1 or 2 days if you suddenly stop using this medicine, including stomach cramps, vomiting, shaking, and trouble sleeping.

 Possible Side Effects While Using This Medicine: